dave0909/Preserving-event-streams-secrecy-in-distributed-process-monitoring/README.md

-├── testConfigurations/ : this folder contains the sh files to reproduce our tests │   ├── simulationMode/ : configurations to run the tests in simulation mode (non-TEE) │   ├── teeMode/ : configurations to run the tests in TEE mode ├── utils/ : contains utility modules
+├── testConfigurations/ : this folder contains the sh files to reproduce our tests │   ├── simulationMode/ : configurations to run the tests in simulation mode (non-TEE) │   ├── teeMode/ : configurations to run the tests in TEE mode ├── queue/ : scripts to handle a queue of events outside the TEE ├── utils/ : contains utility modules
 ├── main.go : main of the Process Vault
 ```